An Explanation of the 7 Types of Bail Bonds

 - You get arrested

-- Your bail amount is set by a judge during a hearing regarding your crime
+- A judge sets your bail amount during a hearing regarding your crime

 - Next, you contact The Bail Bonds Doctor